danielfcollier/py-umik-base-app/docs/posts/09 - Audio Engineering.md

 To an **RMS meter**, the thunder is "louder" because it has more voltage/energy.
 To a **Human**, the baby is significantly "louder" because our ears are evolved to detect distress calls, not low-frequency rumbles.

-If our code relies on RMS, it will trigger an alert for the thunder but ignore the baby.
+If the code relies on RMS, it will trigger an alert for the thunder but ignore the baby.
 That is a failure of engineering.

 ## The Shift to LUFS (Psychoacoustics)

-To fix this, it has been integrated **LUFS (Loudness Units Full Scale)** into `src/py_umik/processing/audio_metrics.py`.
+To fix this, I integrated **LUFS (Loudness Units Full Scale)** into `src/py_umik/processing/audio_metrics.py`.

 Unlike RMS, LUFS is designed to model the non-linear way humans hear.
 It applies **K-Weighting** - a specific filter curve applied before measurement.